-This is the one area in almost any home where there is an opportunity to create a dramatic statement.
-Most staircases have a double ceiling height that gives you the chance to choose something larger with a longer drop such as a spiral stairwell pendant.
-These tend to be multi-level pendants, often decorated with crystal shades that will provide a focal point to your hall and landing.
+Stairwell lighting should be safe and functional – but there’s plenty of opportunity to add some drama too.
+Staircases and stairwell lighting offers a great opportunity to add a dramatic statement to your interiors scheme.
+With stairwells having double ceiling height, it gives you the chance to choose a larger light fitting with a longer drop, such as a spiral stairwell pendant.
+These tend to be multi-level pendants, often decorated with crystal shades that will provide a focal point to your hallway and landing.

-A bright ceiling light positioned over the stairs adds safety by defining the stair risers making them easier to see.
+A bright ceiling light over the stairs adds safety by defining the stair risers and making them easier to see.

 Tip: It is important to consider how a staircase light fitting will look from all angles.
 Most ceiling lights are designed to be viewed from below, but in this case it is likely that it can also be viewed from above, so check that you are happy with your choice from all angles before committing to buy.

 Flush or semi-flush ceiling lights or wall washers are perfect for landings as they are unobtrusive and efficient.
-It is a good idea to choose dimmable lights for landings as they can be left on a low level throughout the night to aid safe passage for children, the elderly or anyone half awake.
+Dimmable lights on landings can be left on a low level throughout the night to aid safe passage for children, the elderly or anyone half awake.

-Dimmable floor uplighter lamps or mother and child floor lamps are a great idea in most living rooms.
-They can be placed in the corner of any room using mainly unused floor space and bounce light off the ceiling back into the room for a softer diffused light.
-In many cases, people choose to use a floor standing uplighter as the main source of light in the late evening.
-The mother and child floor lamp has the added benefit of a directional task or reading lamp that can be used without disturbing others in the room.
+Dimmable floor uplighter lamps are a great idea for living rooms and can be placed in the corner of any room to bounce light off the ceiling back into the room to create a soft, diffused light.
+Many people choose to use a floor standing uplighter as the main source of light in the evening.
+Choose a mother & child floor lamp for the added benefit of a directional task or reading lamp that can be used without disturbing others in the room.

 Table lamps play an important role in the overall living room scheme.
-They are a truly flexible way of adding an extra lighting layer and can be placed almost anywhere there is a flat stable surface.
-Further information on selecting your table lamp can be found by following this link to our table lamp section.
+They are a truly flexible way of adding an extra lighting layer and can be placed almost anywhere there’s a flat, stable surface.

 The dining room ceiling light should be chosen with extra care.
 It should be mounted as centrally as possible in the room or centrally over the dining table.
 It should be large and bright enough to illuminate the whole table.
 This will avoid anyone sitting in a shadow or feel as if they are sitting in a spotlight due to over illumination of one area.